 If you notice your cheese has developed surface mould or become dry, you can use a knife to scrape off the superficially damaged layer of the cheese or cut a thin slice off - you will find that what is underneath is like new.

-It is very important not to serve your cheese when it’s too cold as cold cheese can taste bland and inert.
-As a general rule of thumb you should bring it out of the fridge a few hours before you plan to serve it.
-You should keep your cheese wrapped whilst it is coming up to room temperature, to avoid any risk of it drying out.
-If it is especially warm you should reduce the amount of time the cheese is out of the fridge accordingly.
+It is important not to serve your cheese when it’s too cold as it can taste bland.
+As a general rule of thumb, you should bring it out of the fridge a few hours before you plan to serve it.
+Once the cheese warms up you will notice it carries many more layers of flavour than it did when it was cold.

 Keeping your cheese wrapped whilst it is coming up to room temperature helps to avoid any risk of it drying out.
 If it is especially warm in your house, you should reduce the amount of time the cheese is out of the fridge accordingly.
 If you know you do not plan on eating all of your cheese at once, it is advisable to cut the amount you wish to serve from a lager piece.
 You can then rewrap the rest to return to the fridge, keeping it fresh for later.